tonylukasavage/ti-commonjs/README.md

 })(require,'/','/app.js');
 ```

-### Why is this solution so complicated?

-So here's the reasons more straight-forward solutions would fall short.

-#### Why can't I just create a new `require` variable?
+### Why can't I just create a new `require` variable?

-Because you'd be conflicting with the `require()` already in the scope of every module.
+Because you'd be conflicting with the `require` already in the scope of every module.

 ```js
 var require = require('ti-node-require'); // CONFLICT with global require
 ```

-#### Why can't I just override `require()` in my app.js?
-Then it will be overridden everywhere due to Titanium's scoping.
+### Why can't I just override `require()` in my app.js?

-Well, you'd be right, but that's where the problem lies.
+I should just be able to take advantage of Titanium's scoping with respect to the app.js file and have `require()` overridden everywhere, right?
+Well, you're right, but that's where the problem lies.
 The issue is that `require()` needs to be executed relative to the current file's directory when it comes to relative paths.
 Globally overriding `require()`, though, will make all relative paths relative to `Resources`.
 Let me demonstrate.

 **app.js**
 ```js